louisaspicer/CV/README.md

 - Film & Theatre - for escapism
 - Psychology - for the intrigue
 - Travel - for the intrigue
-- Philippines - for the wonder that it is
+- The Philippines - for the wonder that it is